 The church is the proper place for the "mystical" confrontation between god and the devil.
 Because the palm oil commodity provides the necessary fetishistic supplement to the "official" spirituality, it may well be that the "official" belief of the modern Desa farmers is Christian spirituality, but its actual foundation is, nonetheless, the fetishism of the palm oil.

+However, this is not to say that palm oil fetishism replaces Christianity.
 The fetish is as crucial to the operation of industrial capitalism as are beliefs in the divinity of sovereigns to tribute-based agricultural communities.
 In short, there is no "pure" spirituality separate from the obscene realm of the mystified matter.
 Indeed, although the sensuous object-the palm oil tree-exist apart from the farmers, the supra sensible object form of the commodity-the god form-exist intimately within them.
 One Sunday church sermon in 2016 highlights this production dialectic.

 After his sermon, the priest stepped down to the altar, stood aside a young palm oil tree that was about to be planted, and asked the congregation to pray.